athlohangade/conversational-ai-bot/rasa-bot/data/nlu.md

 - good morning
 - good evening
 - hey there
+- Hi bot
+- Hey bot
+- hello bot
+- hi again
+- hi folks
+- hi Mister
+- hi pal!
+- hi there
+- greetings
+- hello is anybody there
+- hello robot
+- hello hi
+- hey dude
+- hi can you speak?
+- hi friend
+- hola
+- wassup
+- whats up

 ## intent:goodbye
 - bye
 - goodbye
 - see you around
 - see you later
+- bye bye
+- Bye!
+- catch you later
+- bye for now
+- Bye bot
+- Goodbye friend
+- gotta go
+- See you
+- goodnight
+- have a nice day
+- i'm off
+- see you later alligator
+- we'll speak soon
+- bye was nice talking to you
+- catch you later
+- ok bye

 ## intent:affirm
 - yes